By Kah-Wai Lin

 Red River Paper Pro

-Senja is the second largest island in Norway, surpassed only by Hinnøya – excluding the Svalbard archipelago.
+Senja is the second largest island in Norway, surpassed only by Hinnøya, excluding the Svalbard archipelago.
 Often described as "Norway in miniature," Senja offers a diverse mix of oceans, mountains, fjords, beaches, forests, and quaint fishing villages, all accessible within a few hours' drive.

 This image features the beach at Ersfjord, a stunning and well-loved spot on Senja Island.
-The view toward the ocean is flanked by mountains, creating a dramatic backdrop; This is the most frequently photographed view at this location.
-Interestingly, the view toward the main road features ’s a mountain that resembles a witch's hat when viewed from certain angles.
+The view toward the ocean is flanked by mountains, creating a dramatic backdrop.
+This is the most frequently photographed view at this location.
+Interestingly, the view toward the main road features a mountain that resembles a witch's hat when viewed from certain angles.
 This teaches us an important lesson: even in well-known locations, it's worthwhile to explore your surroundings.
 Sometimes, the most captivating views are those that are less commonly photographed.

 We planned our visit for this morning, knowing it was low tide, which would likely reveal more interesting foreground elements, such as patterns in the sand.
 During our early February visit to Senja, the temperatures remained low and there was significant snowfall.
 The mountains, adorned with snow, appeared even more stunning as the melting snow formed small patches of water.

-The beach is dotted with multiple patches of water reflecting the mountain, complemented by intricate sand patterns and scattered seashells that could serve as foreground elements.
-Standing closer to the water, I could use the wave movement as both a foreground and a leading line.
+The beach is dotted with multiple patches of water reflecting the mountains, complemented by intricate sand patterns and scattered seashells that could serve as foreground elements.
+Standing closer to the water, I could use the wave movement as both a foreground element and a leading line.
 Although the scene offers plenty of options, incorporating all these elements into one frame could result in a cluttered composition.
 I decided to concentrate on the reflections, an irresistibly magical component in any composition that one must seize when the chance arises.

 However, I needed another element that would harmonize with the overall composition, ideally a strong leading line.
 After inspecting several patches of water aligned with the mountain, I found no suitable sand pattern in the same frame.
 As time pressed on and the golden hour approached, I quickly decided to place three small seashells along a diagonal line.
 These shells not only enhance the leading line but also guide the viewer’s gaze directly into the mountain reflection.

 Why did I place the mountain in the center of the frame instead of adhering to the rule of thirds?
 When aiming to highlight the magnificence, stability, and importance of the main subject, a central placement often proves more effective than an off-center one.
-Consider how an Olympic gold medalist stands at the center of the podium, or how a throne is positioned at the heart of a throne room.
-The rule of thirds isn’t a one-size-fits-all solution; sometimes, breaking this rule better serves the image.
+Consider how an Olympic gold medalist stands at the center of the podium or how a throne is positioned at the heart of a throne room.
+The rule of thirds is not a one-size-fits-all solution; sometimes, breaking this rule better serves the image.

-Kah-Wai Lin is a landscape, travel, and nature photographer based in NewJersey who has led hundreds of photo tours and workshops and has presented at over 250 seminars around the world.
-He was awarded First Place at the International Photography Awards in 2015 and was named as one of the top 10 exhibitors in the world by Photographic Society of America in2015 and 2016, Lin was also honored in 2016 by being appointed as an Artist-in-Residence by US National Parks Service.
-In recognition of his photographic excellence and invaluable contributions to the photographi community, he was therecipient of the Certificate of Special Congressional Recognition.
+Kah-Wai Lin is a landscape, travel, and nature photographer based in New Jersey who has led hundreds of photo tours and workshops and has presented at over 250 seminars around the world.
+He was awarded First Place at the International Photography Awards in 2015 and was named one of the top 10 exhibitors in the world by the Photographic Society of America in 2015 and 2016.
+Lin was also honored in 2016 by being appointed as an Artist-in-Residence by the U.S. National Parks Service.
+In recognition of his photographic excellence and contributions to the photographic community, he was the recipient of the Certificate of Special Congressional Recognition.

-READ: An in-depth interview with Kah-Wai Lin
+Read: An in-depth interview with Kah-Wai Lin

-Original Publication Date: September 28, 2024
+Original Publication Date: September 29, 2024

-Article Last updated: September 30, 2024
+Article Last updated: May 01, 2026

 About Photographers